petersmythe/invapi-dual-auth/README.md

 For the value, we store the `cardId` (to check if the same or a different card is used for the second transaction) and the current timestamp, for later use.

-Edit `main.js` and insert this code at the start of the `beforeTransaction` function, Save and then simulate a transaction, as before.
+Open `main.js` and insert this code at the start of the `beforeTransaction` function, Save and then simulate a transaction, as before.

 The `simulation.json` file should open with an output that includes: